Llangwnnadl / Llangwnadl / Llangwnadle / Llangwynnadl / Llangwynodl / Llan-Gwynodl

 INFORMATION

-Church/Chapel: Parish Church of St. Gwynodl
+Church / Chapel Name: Parish Church of St. Gwynodl, Llangwnnadl

-Church Patron Saints: St. Gwynodl
+Church Patron Saint(s): St. Gwynodl

 Directions to Site: Located off the B4417, 20 km WSW of Pwllheli, on the Lleyn Heritage Coast